CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 reg grid_array [1:0][1:0]; //2-by-2 array of [rows][columns]
 ```

-Next, we want to have a 2-by-2 grid and update the value in each square depending on the 2-by-2 array.
+Next, we want to have a 2-by-2 grid and update the value in each square depending on the 2-by-2 array of registers.
+Each register in the array holds the state information for one square of the grid: 0 for unhighlighted, and 1 for highlighted.

-To do this we first make a module that converts pixels to 2-by-2 blocks of 64 pixels each:
+To accomplish this, we must first have some way of determining if the current pixel output by the VGA driver is in the grid, and if so, what square it is in.
+In order to create modularity in our code, we decided to write a new module that we could instantiate in our top-level module.
+The module takes in the current x- and y- coordinates from the VGA driver and outputs a 0 or 1 according to the grid space it is in, OR a 2 if the pixel is simply not in the grid.
+This module is shown below.

 ```verilog
 `define GRID_TOP_LEFT_X 0   //Potential offset from the corner